Advocacy has become one of the most important ongoing programs of our organization, and our efforts have paid off.

-Determined to make neurofibromatosis a household word, we have launched an ongoing public awareness campaign using print and radio ads.
+Determined to make neurofibromatosis a household word, we have launched ongoing public awareness campaigns using print and radio ads as well as #TheWordIs.

 We conduct numerous educational, social and fundraising events throughout the year and we sponsor and attend medical conferences.

 We also look for other opportunities for media exposure such as the “Neurofibromatosis Awareness Month” proclamation signings by all of the Governors in the Northeast.

 In 2011 we created the “Beauty Mark Nation”.
 In a lighthearted and fun way the Beauty Mark Nation will command public attention, challenge public perception and create a high degree of visibility for the NF cause.
 This bold commitment will ultimately bring us closer to the cure for NF!

 Supporting NF Patients and Families

-Neurofibromatosis Northeast employs a Patient Outreach Coordinator, who maintains an extensive NF resource center.
+Neurofibromatosis Northeast maintains an extensive NF resource center.
 We respond to all telephone or email inquiries and will assist NF patients or families by providing literature, referrals to NF specialists and if requested, introductions to other NF patients and/or families for support.

 We also have an all volunteer NF Families and Community Committee.
 The committee’s charge is to create a community among NF families, their friends, supporters, medical and allied professionals and other interested individuals and institutions in the northeast to support the NF Mission.

 Over the past twenty eight years, we have built a strong and resourceful NF community in the Northeast.
 From time to time we host informal receptions to bring together NF patients, family members and medical professionals who enjoy the opportunity (many for the first time) to learn more about NF, and the NFNE organization.